johnnolan/blog/_posts/2019-06-05-react-testing-library-hoc.markdown

 This will now return us a React component we can pass into render.

-And thats it, we can now start to use this as if it were any other component, plus test that the `WrappedComponent` renders correctly.
+And that's it, we can now start to use this as if it were any other component, plus test that the `WrappedComponent` renders correctly.